 FYS 159 What’s Inside ChatGPT?

-This seminar demystifies Artificial Intelligence (AI) with a focus on Large Language Models, like ChatGPT, Claude, and others.
+How is Artificial Intelligence (AI) reshaping our lives?
+This seminar demystifies AI with a focus on Large Language Models.
 Through interdisciplinary exploration of historical texts, news articles, science fiction films, and modern documentaries, we will examine how AI systems work, their limitations, and ethical challenges.
 Hands-on experiments and reflective writing will equip you with the skills to evaluate and integrate emerging AI tools responsibly, preparing you to navigate an increasingly digital and AI-driven society.

 FYS 162 Music in European Society